 Dr Sasha V Siegel

 Sasha is a parasitologist by training, and uses genomics to better understand the evolutionary dynamics of parasitism, which is one of nature’s most stunning examples of flexibility and adaptation for survival.
-She is particularly interested in parasite diversity, with her recent work primarily focused on malaria - the most important parasitic disease of humankind.
+She is particularly interested in developing strategic scientific products for targeted genomic surveillance, with her recent work primarily focused on malaria - the most important parasitic disease of humankind.

-Prior to that, I have explored the unique evolutionary events that led to the emergence of the Plasmodium falciparum parasite when it “jumped” from gorillas to humans.
+I have also explored the unique evolutionary events that led to the emergence of the Plasmodium falciparum parasite when it “jumped” from gorillas to humans.
 I then worked on characterizing transcriptional diversity in Plasmodium vivax clinical infections.

 Joined Julian Rayner's group at the Wellcome Trust Sanger Institute working on parasite evolutionary genomics